DoD-Platform-One/Keycloak/docs/DEVELOPMENT_MAINTENANCE.md

 - add annotations for release automation

 ## chart/Kptfile
-- file created when kpt was used to dowload the upstream chart
+- file created when kpt was used to download the upstream chart

 ## chart/scripts/keycloak.cli
 - delete this upstream file.
 Don't want to encourage anyone to override the startup script.